deadbrainviv/cognidream-devenv/README.md

 ## Contributing

-1. To get started working on CogniDream.
+1. To get started working on CogniDream please reachout to reachout@cognidream.com

 ## Reference